 Dr Belinda Smaill is a Senior Lecturer in Film and Television Studies.
 She completed her PhD at Momash University in Comparative Literature and Cultural Studies.
 Belinda grew up in New Zealand and completed a Bachelor of Fine Arts (Film) and a Bachelor of Arts (Hons) (American Studies) at Canterbury University in Christchurch.

 Her research interests are varied and Belinda has published on a wide range of topics including multicultural television, diasporic and transnational cinema, the cultural politics of documentary cinema and Australian film and television.
 Her research has consistently been driven by an interest in the politics of subjectivity and how these relate to broader formations of publicness, history and representation.

-- The Antenna Documentary Festival will take place in Sydney in October.
-The programme will include a retrospective of important British documentarian, Kim Longinotto.
-I will be participating in the festival, undertaking a Q&A session with Longinotto and presenting a summary of her work and career for audiences at the Chauvel Cinema and the Art Gallery ...
+- The Antenna Documentary Festival will took place in Sydney in October 2014.
+The programme included a retrospective of the work of important British documentarian, Kim Longinotto.
+I participated in the festival, undertaking a Q&A session with Longinotto and presenting a summary of her work and career for audiences at the Chauvel Cinema and the Art ...
 Read more

 - A new book written jointly by Olivia Khoo, Belinda Smaill and Audrey Yue.
 This is the first study to chart the cinematic relations between Asia and Australia over the 20th century.
 Synopsis: To date, there has been little sustained attention given to the historical cinema relations between Australia and Asia.
 This is a significant omission given ...
 Read more

 - The Documentary: Politics, Emotion, Culture is a book that proposes that emotions such as pleasure, hope, pain, empathy or nostalgia play a powerful role in the circulation and reception of documentaries.
 Emotion shapes how political issues and individuals are represented and perceived in documentary and it is crucial to how we engage with the ...
 Read more